MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/performance/resource-timing-api.md

 ---
-description: Learn how to use the Resource Timing API, which allows web applications to access network timing information regarding how long it takes for resources to load in a document.
+description: Learn how the Resource Timing API allows web applications to access network timing information.
-title: Resource Timing API
+title: Dev guide: Resource Timing API - Microsoft Edge Development
 author: erikadoyle
 ---

 # Resource Timing API

 The [*Resource Timing API*](https://www.w3.org/TR/resource-timing/) allows web applications to access network timing information regarding how long it takes for resources to load in a document (such as images, CSS files, Javascript files, etc).
 These timing metrics are helpful to measure user latency, crucial for benchmarking, and toward optimizing a web application's performance.

+> [!NOTE]
-> NOTE: The [Resource Timing API Specification](http://www.w3.org/TR/resource-timing/) is a W3C Candidate Recommendation with most significant features locked in, but as minor changes occur, there may be divergence in the browser implementation.
+> The [Resource Timing API Specification](http://www.w3.org/TR/resource-timing/) is a W3C Candidate Recommendation with most significant features locked in, but as minor changes occur, there may be divergence in the browser implementation.
 Currently Microsoft Edge build 10240+ offers unprefixed standard support.

-Similar to the [*Navigation Timing API*](./navigation-timing-api.md), the Resource Timing API is unique in that it creates a resource loading timeline providing the name and type of each resource, timestamps for network events such as redirect start and end times, fetch start, DNS lookup start and end times, response start and end times, and calculates duration for you (using [`responseEnd`](https://msdn.microsoft.com/library/ff974730.aspx) - [`startTime`](https://msdn.microsoft.com/library/jj585581.aspx)).
+Similar to the [*Navigation Timing API*](./navigation-timing.md), the Resource Timing API is unique in that it creates a resource loading timeline providing the name and type of each resource, timestamps for network events such as redirect start and end times, fetch start, DNS lookup start and end times, response start and end times, and calculates duration for you (using [`responseEnd`](https://msdn.microsoft.com/library/ff974730.aspx) - [`startTime`](https://msdn.microsoft.com/library/jj585581.aspx)).
 The Resource Timing API offers a more complete picture of performance than most JavaScript-based mechanisms due to it's ability to provide a complete end-to-end latency picture, accounting for external resources (such as CDN libraries, external images or videos) that need to be accurately measured to determine what may be slowing down page load and in need of optimization.

 ## Exposing the Resource Timing API